-5. Drug and Alcohol Abuse Program
+I. Drug and Alcohol Abuse Program

-In accordance with "Drug-Free Schools and Campuses," authorized by section 1213 of the Higher Education Act of 1965 (HEA), as amended by the Drug-Free Schools and Communities Act Amendments of 1989, it is incumbent upon Capitol Tech to outline to all students the following program, as implemented, to prevent the use of illicit drugs and the abuse of alcohol by students at Capitol Tech.
+In accordance with "Drug-Free Schools and Campuses," authorized by section 1213 of the Higher Education Act of 1965 (HEA), as amended by the Drug-Free Schools and Communities Act er education shall be eligible to receive funds or any other form of financial assistance under any federal program, including participation in any federally funded or guaranteed student loan program, unless it certifies to the secretary of education that it has adopted and implemented such a program.

+Amendments of 1989, it is incumbent upon Capitol Tech to outline to all students the following program, as implemented, to prevent the use of illicit drugs and the abuse of alcohol by students at Capitol Tech.